rgeraldes24/hyperion/docs/abi-spec.rst

 Events
 ======

-Events are an abstraction of the Ethereum logging/event-watching protocol.
+Events are an abstraction of the QRL logging/event-watching protocol.
 Log entries provide the contract's address, a series of up to four topics and some arbitrary length binary data.
 Events leverage the existing function ABI in order to interpret this (together with an interface spec) as a properly typed structure.